-The pressure waves everywhere in the environment, which are sound, have impacts on the body beyond the noises picked up by the ears.
+Pressure waves, which are a component of sound and can be found everywhere in the environment, have impacts on the body beyond the noises picked up by the ears.
 They can pass through the skin and be conducted by water in the body.
 Bones also conduct sound, and cells have tiny structures called celium on their surfaces that act in response to vibrational frequencies.

 Emotions and Music

 A 2015 research study in Sage Journals cited strong emotions as some of the major factors contributing to substance abuse.
 The study looked at emotional responses to music, and whether individuals being treated for substance use disorders responded to music differently than those who were not.
 It also analyzed whether listening to music increased or reduced substance cravings.

 Individuals who were being treated for substance abuse were less likely to report feeling happiness, pleasure, joy, or emotional arousal when listening to music than control participants.
 Modest impacts on substance cravings were reported, but a song associated with drug use, known as an “urge song,” or the presence of drug paraphernalia could increase urges.
 A “clean song” was used so people did not have increased cravings at the end of the study.
 Limited changes in cravings could be accounted for by the fact that those in the study had been in treatment programs designed to manage cravings.

 Some clinical implications researchers gathered from the findings include:

 - Music could evoke emotions so an individual could work on tolerating them without experiencing relapse.